JeroenSlobbe/Tutorials/DockerHardening/readme.md

 Perfect, we can now create custom detection rules for our container image.
 More about creating custom rules can be found on: https://falco.org/docs/concepts/rules/custom-ruleset/.
 Based on the security trade-off you had to make while configuring the security of this application, you can plunge the gaps.
 For example, if you decided to work with the secrets manager and have curl still available in your container, you can now monitor that curl is not being abused to get the secret to the attacker.
 Or maybe even broader, that the output doesn't contain the format of the secrets string.

 Having log warnings is great, but to increase your security, you also need to be able to act on them.
 Of course you can monitor the log file yourself, but this is not very practical.
-Luckily we can extend the falcosecurity module and let it send the logs to the SIEM of your choise.
+Luckily we can extend the falcosecurity module and let it send the logs to the SIEM of your choice.
 As this walkthrough is not about setting up SIEM or SOAR, or installing anything specific (Sentinel, Splunk etc.), claude just created this `siem.py` stub for the sake of the demonstration:

 ```python
 from http.server import BaseHTTPRequestHandler, HTTPServer